MarkoMackic/MarkoMackic/README.md

 My blogs and other shit: https://markomackic.github.io/

-Blogging was never my thing, so there is currently nothing on this page, but might be in the future ( 15.10.2021 )
+Blogging was never my thing, but might be in the future ( 22.10.2021 )

 I have a broad set of interests:

 * Music
   ~ life is pointless without it.
-  * Playing guitar
+  * Playing guitar ( not so good, but enough for my soul )
 * Drinking
   * Mostly coffee and sometimes alcohol
 * Nature